zhishaoni/zhishaoni.github.io/_pages/about.md

 👋 Greetings!
 I am Zhishao Ni, a master’s student at East China Jiaotong University under the supervision of Professor Dequan Zeng.

-My research interests include reinforcement learning, deep learning, and intelligent systems.

-## Research Interests

-- Reinforcement Learning
-- Deep Learning
-- Artificial Intelligence
-- Robotics and Intelligent Control

-## Education

-**East China Jiaotong University**
+📈 My current research interest include Reinforcement Learning of Autonomous Vehicles.

+I am currently seeking a PhD position and would welcome opportunities to conduct research in safe autonomous driving and end-to-end driving systems.

 ## Contact